epandurski/swaptacular.github.io/_posts/2024-07-06-under-the-hood-running-everything-together.md

 ...
 {% endhighlight %}

-Then, open another new terminal for the **creditors agent** node, and in it, run the following commands:
+Then, open another terminal for the **creditors agent** node, and in it, run the following commands:

 {% highlight shell_session %}
 $ cd swpt_creditors/
 $ cp development.env .env
 $ docker-compose -f docker-compose-all.yml up --build
 Creating network with the default driver
-Building accounts-server
+Building creditors-server
 ...
 {% endhighlight %}